 [126612].\begin{bmatrix} 12 & 6 \\ 6 & 12 \end{bmatrix}.

-The kernel above was chosen by hand, but in a real CNN the filter values are learned from data.
-Training adjusts those values so the resulting feature maps become useful for the task.
+That does not create new information.
+It keeps the strongest nearby responses and reduces the spatial grid.
+The kernel above was chosen by hand, but in a real CNN the filter values are learned from data: training adjusts them so the feature maps become useful for the task through forward pass, loss, backpropagation, and parameter update.

-Thinking a CNN just means "image classifier"
+"A CNN just means image classifier"

 Assuming pooling is always required